Please click on the Team Contract link below to print and sign.

 El Toro Cross Country is based on the premise that running/physical activity and participation are important for all student-athletes, regardless of their level of athletic skill or ability.
 Through participating each day of CLASS (yes, it is a class); student-athletes will learn how to incorporate physical activity into their daily lives.
-In addition, we hope to instill the enjoyment and discipline required with daily running/physical activities by coaching each student-athlete to compete with fair play, good sportsmanship and an understanding of the importance of maintaining physical fitness along with good basic nutrition and positive attitude.
+In addition, we hope to instill the enjoyment and discipline required with daily running/physical activities by coaching each student-athlete to compete with fair play, good sportsmanship, and an understanding of the importance of maintaining physical fitness along with good basic nutrition and a positive attitude.
 Cross Country may not have been your first choice but please respect this great sport!!

-Student Athletes Expectations: In addition to ET’s athletic policy…
+Student-Athletes Expectations: In addition to ET’s athletic policy…

 1. Respect the rights and property of others.
 To be a team player.

 2. Follow directions; prepare to give an honest effort with a positive attitude.

 3. Be prepared for class – dress out in proper athletic clothes, shoes, and gear.